Lawrence homeowners on the lookout for thieves following multiple recent burglaries

-LAWRENCE, Ind.– A neighborhood in Lawrence is working to put an end to thieves targeting their neighborhood.
+LAWRENCE, Ind.-- The Oakland Hills neighborhood in Lawrence is working to put an end to thieves targeting their neighborhood.
 Recent home break-ins are causing families to feel uneasy in their own homes and they want answers.

 Police now have these crimes on their radar, after three homes were burglarized in one month.